The radio experts: The best News Reports will be selected by five experts

 Five jurors will decide on the Reportage winners in Prix Bohemia Radio.
 The jury can boast experts with many years of experience in creating radio programs and foreign reporting.

-A grand total of twenty jurors will be deciding the winners of the 37th annual Prix Bohemia Radio festival awards.
-Five national and international radio professionals will sit on each of the juries for the documentary, drama, reportage, and multimedia categories and decide which works will reach the main competition.
+A grand total of twenty one jurors will be deciding the winners of the 39th annual Prix Bohemia Radio festival awards.
+National and international radio professionals will sit on each of the juries for the documentary, drama, news report, and podcast categories and decide which works will reach the main competition.